hyperter96/gitlab-operator/doc/adr/0008-operator-scoped-to-namespace.md

 The Operator is namespace-scoped by default.
 CI pipelines will pass more reliably as this change ensures that Operators only reconcile objects within their own namespace.

-We are investigating global-scope problems in ISSUELINKTODO with the intention of allowing the Operator to resolve GitLab objects in any namespace.
+We are investigating global-scope problems in https://gitlab.com/gitlab-org/cloud-native/gitlab-operator/-/issues/100 with the intention of allowing the Operator to resolve GitLab objects in any namespace.
 We will update this ADR upon resolving that issue.